twlkyao/RippleMon/README.md

 You can monitor offers, payments, and trustsets.<br />

 That's a first draft ;)<br />
-I will try to merge the 3 scripts to have only one tool ;)
+I will try to merge the 3 scripts to have only one tool ;)<br />

-The code is not really cleaned and may be buggy!
+The code is not really cleaned and may be buggy!<br />
-Do not hesitate to contribute and/or to report bugs ;)
+Do not hesitate to contribute and/or to report bugs ;)<br />